oVirt/ovirt-site/source/feature/inclusterupgrade.html.md

 #### Limitations during upgrade

-*   Pausing VMs is forbidden
+*   Suspending VMs is forbidden
-*   HA for VMs is disabled
+*   HA reservation for VMs is disabled.
+But the engine will still try to restart HA VMs if they are failing
 *   Affinity Groups will not be respected
 *   No load balancing will happen